Mail Bag: Will The Business World Look Down On Me?

 The important thing is, those traits aren’t the only thing that determine how hard life will be for you.
 Humans are a complex mix of abilities and capital that create some interesting dynamics.
 Let’s go back to one of the first forms of capital I mentioned, beauty capital.
 Based on every psychology paper I’ve ever seen, I’d bet a heck of a lot of money that someone who was black and gay – things that should put him at a disadvantage relative to the general population – would actually do much better than the general population if he looked like Tyson Beckford.

 Why?
-The level of beauty capital far exceeds other factors and it is one of the most powerful forms of capital known.
-Beauty capital does crazy things.
+The level of beauty capital far exceeds other factors, creating a net advantage, and it is one of the most powerful forms of capital known.
+Yes, our theoretical person would still face unique forms of discrimination he otherwise wouldn’t have faced – and it is not fair nor okay – but the advantages he would receive from his physical appearance are extreme because beauty capital does crazy things.
 Social experiments on the topic have induced some models, who are disguised to look “ordinary”, to tears when they realize how differently they are treated.
 It even influences whether you are likely to get help if you have a flat tire.
 Beauty capital is important for men, but it is exponentially more powerful for women, both in the present and historically.
-(Beckford is an example of converting beauty capital into large amounts of money.
-He traded one claim check in for another, which he could use for his family.
-His estimated net worth is now more than $14,000,000, plus he can still earn a very high income that puts him in the top 1% by booking jobs independent of the cash his wealth produces.)

 Beauty capital makes compliance for even the most mundane of requests go through the roof.
 People like looking at attractive people; it rewards the brain, and the person who wields the beauty gets the dividend.
 (Beauty capital changes based on the situation – the clothing you wear, the hairstyle you choose, and the other signals you broadcast – and often declines with age.)

 Obviously, very few people have that level of beauty capital, and even if their raw genetics were capable of it, they don’t exploit it by constantly working out, dressing the part, and maintaining their skin tone, manicure, and teeth whitening levels.
-Instead, your advantage is more likely to be found in things like being more competent, more diligent, harder working, more knowledgable, and developing better connections.
+(Note that an inheritance of potential beauty capital requires maintenance and development the same way an inheritance of financial capital does.)
+Instead, your advantage is more likely to be found in things like being more competent, more diligent, harder working, more knowledgeable, and developing better connections.
 Those types of factors can offset other handicaps so you end up at the top of your field, or at least do very well.
 There are a million different paths to the prize; these days, anyway (this was not the case if you had been gay and black in 1945, so thank God).

 But this is all meaningless if you are talking about investments, rather than selling your time for money to a financial institution as a stock broker, trader, analyst, or what have you (getting paid for your investment knowledge).
 If you own $1,000,00 worth of Royal Dutch Shell plc ADR (Class B) at today’s valuation, you’re getting $53,000 per year in cash dividends.
 The stock doesn’t care if you’re black.
 The stock doesn’t care if you’re gay.
 The stock is totally agnostic.
 It will pay you the same reward it does an old, straight, white man.
 The money is green.
 That’s what makes it so wonderful.

-So, no, I don’t think it’s worth worrying about at present, if you choose your geographic location and employer wisely.
+So, no, even though discrimination absolutely exists, in terms of personal strategy for getting ahead, I don’t think it’s worth worrying about at present if you choose your geographic location and employer wisely.
 But even if it were, why would you let that stop you?
 Have you chosen a career based on what you love to do?
 Because you find it rewarding?
 Because you’re willing to live with the trade-off of effort and time for money?
 If so, why would you let a few bigots stop you from your dream?
 They shouldn’t have that kind of power over you.
 Half the time they aren’t even thinking of you, anyway, and before long, most of them will be dead.
 That’s impolite to say, but it’s true.

 Don’t worry about it.
 Follow your heart, do the best work you can, and amass surplus capital, in all its forms and manifestations, so you have more claim checks you can cash in down the road.
 Even if you don’t use them for yourself, you can pass them on to your children and grandchildren, give them to charity, or pick worthy strangers whom you want help.